Remitly Review: Rates, Fees & Safety 2024

 They sought to provide U.S. immigrants with a quick and cheap method to send money home.

-As of 2022, they now have 7 offices around the world and provide their services internationally.
+As of 2024, they have 7 offices around the world and provide their services internationally.

 • QED Investors